SergioBenitez/unescape_zero_copy/README.md

 Supports `no_std` by returning an iterator, or can return a `Cow` that allocates as needed with the `std` feature (enabled by default).

-No automated tests yet cause I'm lazy, but it has been manually tested for many cases.

 ## Usage

 ```rust